 Scenes From the Everglades

 A look at some important species that rely on the protected lands of the Everglades to raise their young, find shelter, and forage for food.Learn More

 For more than five decades, TNC and partners have been working to protect this critical system.
 To date, that work has resulted in the protection of more than 360,000 acres, mostly within a 170-mile swath of working cattle ranches, longleaf pine savannahs and seasonal wetlands in the northern end of the system.
 At the center of these efforts is the 11,500-acre Disney Wilderness Preserve in Kissimmee near the headwaters of the Everglades, where we’re developing and sharing best practices for restoration of former ranchlands.

 Because of the unique makeup of property ownership in the Everglades—there’s a roughly 60/40 split between federal and private ownership—there are tremendous opportunities to build on existing conservation projects like The Disney Wilderness Preserve to boost the system’s resilience to future threats.

-In order to seize those opportunities, the Conservancy has launched a bold 10-Year Plan for the Everglades.
+In order to seize those opportunities, TNC has launched a bold 10-Year Plan for the Everglades.
 At its core is an emphasis on connecting protected lands and waters for far-ranging species like the Florida panther and wood storks.
 The new plan also seeks to: